 Enter Bibendum, otherwise known as the Michelin Man.
 This happy-go-lucky brand character is just as cheerful and wholesome as it is disarming.
 How can anyone not like this roly-poly, sporty figure who exudes the wholesomeness of Dorothy from The Wizard of Oz combined with the unpretentiousness of a Forrest Gump?

-Bibendum has been a staple throughout Michelin’s marketing communications for more than a century, and has become an integral part of Michelin’s social media marketing strategy in the last few years.
-His longevity and consistency as Michelin’s global brand ambassador helps solidify the brand’s personality with qualities of being genuine and lighthearted.
+Bibendum has been a staple throughout Michelin’s marketing communications for more than a century and has become an integral part of Michelin’s social media marketing strategy for the last few years.
+His longevity and consistency as Michelin’s global brand ambassador help solidify the brand’s personality with qualities of being genuine and lighthearted.

 Brand Personality #3: Brand Excitement

 The third dimension of brand personality is brand excitement which contains such traits as playful, daring, imaginative, and spirited.

 Most Baby Boomers and Gen-Xers will remember Mr. Whipple, the supermarket manager, who scolded customers who couldn’t resist “squeezing the Charmin.”
 These classic ads which played from the mid-60s to the mid-80s, were hugely successful for Charmin, catapulting the brand to new heights within pop culture.
 One would be hard-pressed to find someone in the United States that wasn’t familiar with Mr. Whipple and their “Don’t Squeeze the Charmin” campaign.